TILOS-AI-Institute/MacroPlacement/README.md

   - simulated annealing on the gridded canvas: documentation and implementation
   - donated cloud resources (credits) for experimental studies
   - relevant testcases with reference implementations and implementation flows (Cadence, OpenROAD preferred since scripts can be shared)
-  - protobuf, lef/def, Bookshelf: detailed and confirmed documentation, plus translators
+  - protobuf, lef/def, Bookshelf: detailed and confirmed documentation, plus tests and other help to improve our initial versions of translators
   - "fakeram" generator for the ASAP7 research PDK
   - qrctechfile for NanGate45